 Manual cocking is only for the few courageous and strong individuals.
 The rest of us use cocking aids, the rope being the easiest and least expensive option.
 Some models have this included; if not, make yourself a favor and buy a rope cocking device asap.

-To protect your crossbow, and to carry it with ease along with all accessories, the case is a must.
+To protect your crossbow and carry it with ease and all accessories, the case is a must.
 Here are your best options:

 Official Barnett Crossbow Resources